What a $17 million renovation looks like when women lead the construction

 Consigli got the contract.

-The five-woman leadership team proved to be particularly relevant to the project, which involved heavy demolition and the replacement of the plumbing, electrical, and mechanical systems of a community facility that was also housing around 40 women who’d been victims of domestic violence and several of their children.
+The five-woman leadership team proved to be particularly relevant to the project, which involved heavy demolition and the replacement of the plumbing, electrical, and mechanical systems of a community facility that was also housing around 40 women, including some who’d experienced domestic violence, and several children.
 “It was a tough building that hadn’t been touched in 30 years.
 And to make it even tougher, it was occupied and operational the entire time that we were there,” Staruk says.

-Consigli’s leadership team helped ensure that the renovation—a loud and dirty process—would be minimally intrusive on the lives of the vulnerable women and children living on-site.
+Consigli’s leadership team helped ensure that the renovation—a loud and dirty process—would be minimally intrusive on the lives of the vulnerable women and children on-site.
 “The women on our team that were leading the safety orientations on the first day everyone was on-site—they made it a point to make sure that every person that worked on that job understood the sensitivity of what this facility was and who was in this facility,” Staruk says.

 Staruk recalls one meeting where that attention to detail went even further.
 “The project manager asked the client what time do the kids nap so we can try to plan around not doing heavy demolition during those times,” she says.
 “The women on the team, several of whom are mothers—that was something that they just thought of that I can’t say I’ve seen on other jobs.”
 The company also helped temporarily relocate the YWCA residents to a nearby college dormitory during construction on the living quarters—an effort that reduced disruption and sped up the timeline.